Asparagus and carrots go so well together, and this recipe highlights the texture and flavors of the vegetables through lacto-fermentation.

 - 10–12 asparagus spears, trimmed to approx 4-1/2 in.
 (115 mm)

 - 10–12 young carrots, or carrots sticks cut to 4-1/2 in.
 (115 mm)

 - 1–2 slices lemons

-- Le Parfait Familia Wiss Terrine glass jar 1L (32 oz)
+- Le Parfait Familia Wiss Terrine or Screw Top glass jar 1L (32 oz)

 - ChouAmi device

 1. Bring the filtered water to a boil.
-Pour into a glass, stainless steel, or ceramic bowl and dissolve the salt to make the brine.
+Pour into the mixing bowl and dissolve the salt to make the brine.
 Allow the brine to cool completely.

-2. Place the asparagus and carrots into a 1-liter Le Parfait glass jar, and add in bay leaves and lemon slices.
+2. Place the asparagus and carrots into the Le Parfait glass jar, and add in bay leaves and lemon slices.

 3. Pour the brine into the jar until there is enough to cover the vegetables by 1 inch (2.5 cm).

 4. Assemble ChouAmi onto the jar according to directions.
 Allow to ferment for 8–10 days in a cool spot, away from direct sunlight.
 Check every few days that there is water in the moat, and top off as needed.